Riclamin/Deceive-inc-loadout-capture/Readme.md

     - opencv-python is used to make sure the locating is done with a certain confidence score.
 3. Setup a chatbot to read the output file.
     - A setup file is included for firebot (https://firebot.app): "Deceive loadout extension - firebot integration", which can be imported through `settings > setups > import setup`.
 During the import of the setup file, you will be asked to give the filepath to the directory where this file is located as well. e.g. C:\Users\User\Documents\Deceive-Inc-Loadout-Capture.
 If you've already imported a previous version of the setup, I advise to first remove this setup through `settings > setups > remove setup` before importing the new one.
+        - There are a couple of `write to file` and `run program` effects that are not updated with the setup file.
+Manually select the correct file in your diretory or update the path here as well.
     - If you're not using Firebot, there is a templateLoadoutFile included that explains shortly on which line of the "CurrentLoadout.txt" file each of the information will be exported.
     - if you're using a different name for the Lookup command, make sure to update the trigger in config.txt as well.

 4. Update the python location in the .bat files: loadout.bat, loadoutRandom.bat, lookup.bat, and updateLoadout.bat, as well as the location of the current folder
     - The standard location for python is already included in the files (C:/Python39/python.exe )